‘The clearest way into the Universe is through a forest wilderness’

 We have paired extract of Scots Pine with natural extract of Heather, an iconic Scottish heathland evergreen and a time-honoured skin-soother.

-Britain in a Bottle Noble Isle’s extracts of Scots Pine and Heather are both sourced in the responsibly managed pinewood forest of Pluscarden, in the northern Scottish province of Moray.
+Noble Isle’s extracts of Scots Pine and Heather are both sourced in the responsibly managed pinewood forest of Pluscarden, in the northern Scottish province of Moray.
 Overlooking the 13th-century abbey of the same name, the forest is owned by Gordon Woodlands, whose founder Col. Euan Gordon was born and raised in this secluded corner of the highlands.
 His vision of sustainable forestry and conservation in Scotland’s north-east still guides the family forestry business today, protecting local flora and fauna, while supporting an important rural industry.